Porvesh/Porvesh.github.io/_posts/2025-04-30-senior-year.md

     You can be on top one moment… and dropped the next.

     All great athletes have gone through moments like this.
-    Makes you pause and really appreciate how they handle pressure, criticism, and public scrutiny and a billion dreams.
+    Makes you pause and really appreciate how they handle pressure, criticism, public scrutiny and a billion dreams.
     At the highest levels, sport becomes more mental than physical.
     And it takes something deeper than skill to keep showing up.